 4. Place the salmon in the refrigerator overnight for approximately 8 to 12 hours.

 Note: This will not result in gravlox, as that would require curing for at least 72 hours.
 This is more like dry brining or marinating the fish to prepare it for smoking.

 1. Remove the dish from the refrigerator.
 Discard the liquid.
-Rinse the filet under cold water just to remove the seasonings, lemon, and herbs.
-Pat dry with paper towels and set the filet aside for approximately 2 hours to allow it to completely dry.
+Rinse the fillet under cold water just to remove the seasonings, lemon, and herbs.
+Pat dry with paper towels and set the fillet aside for approximately 2 hours to allow it to completely dry.

 2. Meanwhile, soak the wood chips in water.

 3. Take one of the grills or grates from the smoker and brush or spray it with olive oil.
 Place the dry fish on the grate.

 4. Preheat the smoker to approximately 160˚F. Place the wood chips in the side drawer.
 You may need more wood chips every 45 to 60 minutes.
 Watch for smoke.
 If there isn’t smoke, add more chips.

 5. Place the fish inside the smoker and cook for 3 to 6 hours.
 Check in 2.5 hours and then again each hour after that.
 Some people like the soft texture at 2.5 hours, while others prefer the firmer texture that you will achieve in 3 to 6 hours.
 You want the internal temperature of the fish to be at least 130˚F.